henry-worrall/GitHub-Branch-Practice-Exercise/README.md

     git checkout master
     git pull

-If team members have made changes to the master branch whilst you have been building your new feature, this will update the local version of the master to what everyone else has, mirroring what is on GitHub.
+If team members have made changes to the master branch whilst you have been building your new feature, this will update your local version of the master, mirroring the latest version on GitHub.

 Next, you need to merge the most up-to-date version of the master branch into your new feature.
 To do this, ensure that you are on your branch and execute the *merge* command.
-You will need to select the branch you wish to merge in.
+You will need to select the branch you wish to merge in (i.e. master).

     git checkout henry-bug-fix
     git merge master

 *Note that merging the master into your branch is the best practice since this will only alter your branch and not the master.
 Therefore, if the merge introduces a bug, it will only affect your branch and not the master.*

 Your command line will either tell you that the merge has been automatically completed successfully, or that there have been some conflicts.
 If the merge tells you that you have a conflict, you will need to amend the conflicting file(s).
-You can amend them by opening them up in your code editor.
+You can amend them by opening them up in your code/text editor.

 A conflict will appear in the conflicting file like this: